Alcidespb24/RAG/output.md

 (1) The Employer Identifier must be used as stated in § 162.610(b).

-(2) The Employer Identifier may be used for any other lawful purpose.

-An entity may obtain an Other Entity Identifier (OEID) to identify itself if the entity meets all of the following:
+(a) An entity may obtain an Other Entity Identifier (OEID) to identify itself if the entity meets all of the following:

-1. Needs to be identified in a transaction for which the Secretary has adopted a standard under this part.
+(1) Needs to be identified in a transaction for which the Secretary has adopted a standard under this part.

-2. Is not eligible to obtain an HPID.
+(2) Is not eligible to obtain an HPID.

-3. Is not eligible to obtain an NPI.
+(3) Is not eligible to obtain an NPI.

-4. Is not an individual.
+(4) Is not an individual.

-(a) An OEID must be obtained from the Enumeration System identified in § 162.508.
+(b) An OEID must be obtained from the Enumeration System identified in § 162.508.

 # § 162.605 Standard unique employer identifier.